joakimk/devbox-tools/README.md

 ### Daily workflow inside the VM

-When you enter a project devbox\_tools will attempt to setup correct environment variables.
+When you enter a project devbox-tools will attempt to setup correct environment variables.

     cd /path/to/project
     dev # install dependencies